BE Energy: 2019 Online Login, App, Rates, Reviews & Contact

-BEenergy provide electricity to homes, businesses, and farms, and launched in the Republic of Ireland in 2017.
+BE Energy provides electricity to homes, businesses, and farms, and launched electricity-only services in the Republic of Ireland in 2017.
 They are part of Budget Energy (Northern Ireland, established in 2011), who were awarded the Which?
 Best Value and Customer Service award for two consecutive years.

-No reports on the market share they have gained since then are currently available.
-However when they first entered the market, they were widely reported to have the lowest standard unit rates and standing charges and also had a first month free offer, providing them with a strong position from which to gain new customers and build market share.
+When BE Energy first entered the market, they were widely reported to have the lowest standard unit rates and standing charges and also had a first-month free offer, providing them with a strong position from which to gain new customers and build market share

 It also has family sharing enabled in the Apple version.
-The link on their website to the Apple store app doesn’t load properly, but we rummaged around and found the correct link.
+The link on their website to the Apple store app doesn’t load properly, but we rummaged around and found the correct link for you.

 Rates & Tariffs

-BEenergy advertise that they are Ireland’s cheapest provider for home urban and rural 24 hour tariffs.
-They have a barebones system whereby you submit your meter readings via their mobile application, and only pay for the amount you have used.
+BE Energy advertises that they are Ireland’s cheapest provider for home urban and rural 24-hour tariffs.
+They have a barebones system whereby you submit your meter readings via their mobile application and only pay for the amount you have used.